1fatgmc/HandCab/README.md

     * Click *Upload*

 Notes:
-   * WiTcontroller version 1.45 or later requires WiThrottleProtocol version 1.1.14 or later.
+   * HandCab version 0.01 or later requires WiThrottleProtocol version 1.1.14 or later.
-   * WiTcontroller version 1.41 or later requires WiThrottleProtocol version 1.1.12 or later.
-   * WiTcontroller version 1.39 or later requires WiThrottleProtocol version 1.1.11 or later.
-   * WiTcontroller version 1.38 or later requires WiThrottleProtocol version 1.1.10 or later.
-   * WiTcontroller version 1.35 or later requires WiThrottleProtocol version 1.1.7 or later.
-   * WiTcontroller version 1.33 or later requires WiThrottleProtocol version 1.1.6 or later.
-   * WiTcontroller version 1.19 - 1.32 requires WiThrottleProtocol version 1.1.3 - 1.1.5.
-   * WiTcontroller version 1.06 or later requires WiThrottleProtocol version 1.1.2 or later.
-   * WiTcontroller version 1.01 or later requires WiThrottleProtocol version 1.1.0 or later.
-   * WiTcontroller version 0.10 or later requires WiThrottleProtocol version 1.0.3 or later.
    * The *WiFi.h* and *ESPmDNS.h* libraries were automatically installed for me when I installed the esp32 boards, however you may need to install them manually.
    * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.
    * Later versions of the libraries generally should work, but if you have difficulties use the versions listed above.